bilal-fazlani/commanddotnet/docs/TestTools/Harness/tips-test-runners.md

 ### TestConfig & IDefaultTestConfig

 XUnit does not have a concept like AssemblySetup so you'll want to create an [IDefaultTestConfig](test-config.md#idefaulttestconfig)

+Set the AppInfoOverride to ensure the AppName is consistent despite which test runner is used.

 ### logLine and ITestOutputHelper